Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Introduction

-Before understanding a complex system like nucleus-nucleus collision, it is customary to understand the particle production mechanism in nucleon-nucleon collisions.Recently, the Weibull model of particle production based on the fragmentation and sequential branching mechanism have been very successful in describing the overall feature of multiparticle production in hadronic and leptonic collisions\cite{weib1,weib2}.
-Previously, it was emphasized that the main features of multiplicity distribution in nucleus nucleus collisions were just a consequence of the initial geometry of the collisions.
-As the nuclei are extended objects, the interaction volume depends on impact parameter of the collision system.However, it is impossible to measure the impact parameter of the collision directly in experiments.Experimentally, these quantities are estimated by observing the number of particles or the transverse energy of the produced particles in the collision.
-To establish the one-to-one correspondence between the geometrical quantities, like impact parameter with measured charged particle multiplicity, a Monte Carlo (MC) based Glauber model is widely used.
-In the Glauber MC model \cite{gMC1,gMC2}, a nuclear collision (in p$-$A and A$-$A systems) is modelled as a superposition of individual nucleon-nucleon interactions\cite{glauber}.
-The initial overlap volume of two colliding nuclei can be expressed in terms of the number of wounded nucleons (nucleons who have undergone one or more binary collisions).
-The number of such nucleons are known as number of participant nucleons, $N_{part}$.
+It is customary to understand the particle production mechanism in nucleon-nucleon collisions before exploring complex systems like nucleus-nucleus collisions.
+Recently, the Weibull model of particle production based on the fragmentation and sequential branching mechanism has been quite successful in describing the overall features of multiparticle production in hadronic and leptonic collisions \cite{weib1,weib2,weib3}.
+Previously, it was emphasized that the main features of multiplicity distribution in nucleus-nucleus collisions were just a consequence of the initial geometry of the collisions.
+The interaction volume depends on the impact parameter (distance between the centers of two colliding nuclei at the closest approach) of the colliding nuclei and therefore on the number of participating nucleons in that volume.
+However, it is impossible to measure the impact parameter of the collision directly in experiments.
+Experimentally, these quantities are best estimated by measuring the number of charged particles produced or the transverse energy of the produced particles in the collision.
+To establish a correspondence between these geometrical quantities, like impact parameter, initial overlap volume, etc., with measured charged-particle multiplicity, a Monte Carlo (MC)-based Glauber model is widely used.
+In the MC Glauber model \cite{gMC1,gMC2}, a nuclear collision (in pA and AA systems) is modeled as a superposition of individual nucleon-nucleon interactions \cite{glauber}.
+The initial overlap volume of two colliding nuclei can be expressed in terms of the number of wounded nucleons (nucleons which have undergone one or more binary collisions).
+The number of such nucleons is known as the number of participant nucleons, $N_{part}$.
 The number of binary collisions ($N_{coll}$) among the nucleons depends on inelastic nucleon-nucleon cross section ($\sigma_{NN}^{inel}$).
-So by using the Glauber MC model, both these quantities are calculated for a Woods-Saxon type of initial nuclear density distribution for a given value of the impact parameter.
-This geometrical approach helps to provide a consistent description of nuclear collisions in different systems ( p$-$A, d$-$A, and A$-$A ) when comparing different experimental to theoretical calculations \cite{alice1,alice2,phobos,star,phenix}.
+The MC Glauber model can be used to calculate both these quantities for a Woods-Saxon type of initial nuclear density distribution at a given value of the impact parameter.
+This geometrical approach helps to provide a consistent description of nuclear collisions in different systems ( p-A, d-A, and A-A ) when comparing data from different experiments to theoretical calculations \cite{alice1,alice2,phobos,star,phenix}.